ThijsCarriere/Master-Thesis/README.md

 # Master-Thesis

 In this repository you can find all documents and code related to my Master Thesis project.
-The project, called 'Using Process Data in the Explanation and Detection of Differential Item Functioning', tries to use process data (for example, response times) to deal with differntial item functioning.
-The goals are to find a use for process data in DIF detection/explanation and to see if process data can distinguish between meaningfull DIF and bias.
+The project, called 'Using Process Data in the Explanation and Detection of Differential Item Functioning', tries to use process data (for example, response times) to deal with differential item functioning.
+The goals are to find a use for process data in DIF detection/explanation and to see if process data can distinguish between meaningful DIF and bias.

 The repository contains the following folders:<br><br>

-**1. Research Report:**<br>
+**1. Texts:**<br>
-In this folder, the research report is presented.
-In the document 'ResearchReport.pdf', the results of the first months and the analytical strategy are presented.
-The other documents in this folder can be used to recreate the pdf.
-The simulation documents in this folder can be used to obtain the recreate the numbers presented in table 1 of the research report.
+In this folder, the documents that form the products of this project are presented.
+This includes the research report and the master thesis.
 <br><br>
-**2. Data Preprocessing:**<br>
+**2. Data:**<br>
-In this folder, the data used in this project (public TIMSS data) is pre-processed to a workable format.
-The markdown document can be used to execute the pre-processing steps taken.
-The raw data sets can be found in this folder as well.
-The TIMSS user guide, that is used as a base for the chosen pre-processing steps, is added to this folder as well.
+In this folder, all data used in this project can be found.
+The three subfolders give:\
+- the public raw TIMSS data, used for the empirical example (2.1)\
+- the TIMSS data after preprocessing, used for the analyses of the thesis (2.2)\
+- the data obtained by the simulations, used for the simulation outcomes in the thesis (2.3)
 <br><br>
-**3. Simulations:**<br>
+**3. Scripts:**<br>
-In this folder, simulations are run to get more insights in the MIMIC model and in what outcomes of the DIF analyses and explanations can look like.
-In the markdown documents, different simulations are run.
-These simulations can be recreated with those files.
+In this folder, all scripts can be found that are used in the analyses and pre-processing of the project.
+With the use of these scripts, all results can be obtained and recreated.

 <br><br>
-The repository will be updated during this project regularly and folders will be added.

 If you have any questions about this project, you can always contact me by sending an e-mail to t.c.carriere@uu.nl.